Martiless/flawlesscooking/README.md

-# Flawless Cooking Kids Cookery School
+# Flawless Cooking Cookery School

 This website is designed for a fictional cooking school based in Cork, Ireland.
-Complete with enquiry form, downloadable sample recipe and an about section.
+It is complete with an enquiry form for potential clients to get in contact with the school, an about section to tell people a little about the teacher and a gallery page which shows images of past students to the school.
+There is also a recipes page with a sample brownie recipe.
+This page also cotains a downloadable verison of the recipe and a video on how to make a flaxseed egg for anyone who would like to make a vegan friendly version of the brownie.
 This website has been created as the first Milestone project for Code Institute's Full Stack Software Development Diploma.

 ![Am I Responsive](assets/readme-images/am-i-responsive.png)